Troubleshooting Common Kubernetes Performance Bottlenecks

 Look for messages indicating if the metrics source is unavailable or if the scaling decision loop is functioning.

-Bottlenecks: If custom metrics are used, ensure the external metric provider is functioning correctly and reporting data within the HPA's pollingInterval.
+Bottlenecks: If custom metrics are used, ensure the external metric provider is functioning correctly and reporting data often enough for the HPA to make useful decisions.

 2. Vertical Pod Autoscaler (VPA) Interactions